 - Pupils make good progress and achieve well in lessons.
-Most work hard, answer questions readily and concentrate on what they are doing. - Children in the Nursery class quickly become confident learners in the 'courtyard', which provides a stimulating outdoor learning environment.
-Indoors they were seen clearly enjoying learning as they tracked down the evidence of 'aliens' who had visited their classroom. - In a Year 6 lesson, pupils made good progress and really enjoyed learning when they worked in pairs to solve problems and crack mathematical codes. - From starting points which are below age-related expectations children make good progress in the Early Years Foundation Stage and Key Stage 1 to reach attainment which, although often remaining below, is closer to average at the end of Year 2. - In Key Stage 2 this good progress continues and pupils reach average and sometimes above average attainment in tests and assessments.
-Progress is particularly rapid in mathematics due to skilled teaching and thorough tracking of pupils' progress. - Attainment in reading is typically below average at the end of Key Stage 1 but is broadly average by the time pupils leave school.
-New approaches to the teaching of reading are already having a positive impact on attainment but have yet to be fully refined and become embedded in the school's work. - All groups of pupils, including the well below average number of girls in the school, pupils with disabilities and those with special educational needs and those in receipt of the pupil premium achieve as well as their peers.
-They are given timely and constructive individual help from teachers and, in some classes, from teaching assistants.
+Most work hard, answer questions readily and concentrate on what they are doing. - Children in the Early Years Foundation Stage quickly become confident learners.
+The outside area provides a stimulating learning environment.
+Indoors, children were seen clearly enjoying learning as they picked apples in the make-believe orchard during story time. - In an upper Key Stage 2 lesson, pupils made good progress and thoroughly enjoyed learning when they worked to produce complex sentences.
+They used their imaginations well, using rich adjectives and suitable adverbs to describe what their senses told them about the activities observed in the school playground. - From starting points that are generally in line with age-related expectations, children make good progress in the Early Years Foundation Stage and through Key Stage 1.
+In Key Stage 2, this good progress continues and pupils' attainment is above average in tests and assessments at the end of Year 6.
+Progress is particularly rapid in mathematics due to skilled teaching and thorough tracking of pupils' progress. - Attainment in reading is typically average at the end of Key Stage 1 but is above average by the time pupils leave school.
+New approaches to the teaching of reading for the youngest pupils are already having a positive impact on attainment, but have yet to be fully refined and become embedded in the school's work. - All groups of pupils, including those pupils who are learning English as an additional language, pupils with disabilities and those who have special educational needs, and those in receipt of the pupil premium achieve as well as their peers.
+They are given timely and constructive individual help from teachers and, in some cases, from teaching assistants.
 However, the skills of teaching assistants are not always fully utilised in all classes, particularly in the teaching of reading.